 What is a Solenoid Coil and Working Principle:

 A solenoid coil is a common component consisting of a coil made of wire that is wrapped around a core made of metal.
-When current is passed through the coil due to which the magnetic field has to be combined with its effect.
+When current is passed through the coil the magnetic field has to be combined with its effect.

 First electricity changes into magnetism then it changes into electricity so these forces merge into one.
 One special thing about the same field in a solenoid coil is that if its length is greater, the magnetic field will be the same everywhere along with this element.